Human Approvals

 Cryptographically verified human-in-the-loop authorization for AI agent tool calls.

-Warrants define what an agent can do.
-Approval policies define when a human must confirm before execution.
-Every approval is cryptographically signed — there is no unsigned path.
+Warrants define what an agent can do — including which tool calls require human approval, who can approve, and how many must agree.
+Every approval is cryptographically signed; there is no unsigned path.

 Architecture

-Tool Call ──► Rust Core verifies warrant ──► Python checks policy rules
+Tool Call ──► Rust Core verifies warrant ──► Approval gate fires?

 (PoP, expiration, constraints) |